varaste/Document-Ranking-with-Galago/README.md

 ## Objectives

-- Indexing of all documents
+- Indexing of all documents.
-- Applying and familiarizing with available retrieval functions
+- Applying and familiarizing with available retrieval functions.
-- Using evaluation criteria and calculating the effectiveness of evaluation functions
+- Using evaluation criteria and calculating the effectiveness of evaluation functions.

 ## Prerequisite